raphaelgri/ObjectDetection_Cat/README.md

 ## References

-This project is based in the [tutorial](https://gilberttanner.com/blog/object-detection-with-tensorflow-2/) providade by Gilbert Tanner.
+This project is based in the [tutorial](https://gilberttanner.com/blog/object-detection-with-tensorflow-2/) provided by Gilbert Tanner.

-The notebook was run using google colab in a custom dataset created by myself.
+The notebook was run using google colab in a custom Dataset created by myself.

 ## Dataset